webprofusion/certify-docs/docs/backgroundservice.md

 ## Custom configuration and Troubleshooting "..service not started" error

-The certify background service operates a local API for the app on port `9696` by default.
+The background service operates a local API for the app on port `9696` by default.
 If this port is in use by another application/service (or for some other reason it cannot create a binding to `127.0.0.2:9696` (localhost), or a security product is preventing **local** port access) then you will see the message 'Service not started'.

 - `servers.json` : This is the connection information used by the UI to connect to the background service.
 - `serviceconfig.json` : These are the service settings and includes the host/ip and port the service will listen on, so it needs to match the details in `servers.json`.